elliohow/fMRI_ROI_Analysis_Tool/README.md

 To run the GUI version of the fRAT, use `fRAT_GUI.py`.
 It is recommended that the fRAT is first ran using the files in the 'data' folder to test whether the project dependencies are correctly installed.

+### install using `conda` and virtual env

+If you have `conda` installed on your system, you can also get all the dependencies using a *virtual environment*.

+For some more detailed instructions [check the Readme in the conda_env folder](conda_env/Readme.md).

 ## Running
 The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
 Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml file.